How many users can log on to Jedox at once?

 A user can log on via multiple clients at the same time.
 The license that is assigned to the user has to include the clients.
 For example, not every license includes the use of Jedox Excel Add-in.

-If I leave my Excel unused, does the concurrent license free up for someone else to use?
+If I’m not using Excel, does the concurrent license free up for someone else to use?

 By default, sessions on the Jedox OLAP Server time out after 5 minutes of inactivity.
 The server checks for expired sessions once per minute, so the session may remain active for up to 60 seconds after the timeout.
 The length of the timeout is configurable on the OLAP Server.